+Officer dated 23rd March 2002.
+This highlights the danger of this condition and gives guidance as to how this can be minimised in clinical practice.
 It seems that some individuals can develop this condition in circumstances which are clinically no more severe than those experienced by many patients in the post-operative period, but the reasons for this variation in susceptibility are currently not well understood.
 It has been suggested that females and children may be particularly at risk.
-It is for this reason that guidance has now been prepared and issued to increase awareness of this previously poorly recognised condition, and to ensure that Units providing care for children take steps locally to introduce care pathways and/or fluid management regimes which take account of this possibility and minimise the risks of occurrence.
+It is for this reason that guidance has now been prepared and issued to increase awareness of this poorly recognised condition and to ensure that Units providing care for children take steps locally to introduce care pathways and / or fluid management regimes which take account of this possibility and minimise the risks of occurrence.

-The deterioration in Rachel's condition occurred rapidly.
-The possibility of an electrolyte disturbance being the cause of the fit was considered by Dr Johnston and efforts made to obtain electrolyte results from the laboratory urgently.
-However, even by the time these became available her condition had further deteriorated and her pupils were found to be dilated and not reacting to light (evidence that increased intracranial pressure due to cerebral oedema had already caused pressure damage within the brain).
+The deterioration in Raychel's condition occurred rapidly.
+The possibility of an electrolyte disturbance being the cause of the fit was considered by Dr Johnson and efforts made to obtain electrolyte results from the laboratory urgently.
+However, even by the time these became available her condition had further deteriorated and her pupils were found to be dilated and not reacting to light. (evidence that increased intracranial pressure due to cerebral oedema has already caused pressure damage within the brain.)
 Despite prompt resuscitation and further investigation and management this damage proved irreversible and led to her death.